Money isn’t about math. It’s about meaning.

 4

 Generosity isn’t hierarchy.
 It’s connection, joy, and impact.
-What they give matters far less than why they give.

 When your kids learn meaning first, money finally makes sense.
 And your family gains a shared language you can use for life.